pixelry/react-app/README.md

 }
 ```

-You can modify the tailwind config export to add any theming or customizations specific to your project.
+Legacy tailwind theming or customizations can be provided by the config file.
+In Tailwind 4 you should prefer "CSS-first" config and avoid using the JavaScript config file going forward.

 `./tailwind.config.js`